makersacademy/airport_challenge/README.md

 * Allows planes to land and take off while the weather is not stormy

-* Does not permit planes to land or take of during stormy weather
+* Does not permit planes to land or take off during stormy weather

 * Does not permit planes to land if they have already landed